paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 <a id="section-16324"></a>
 ## § 16324.
-Rare Isotope Accelerator
+Facility for Rare Isotope Beams
-**(a) Establishment** The Secretary shall construct and operate a Rare Isotope Accelerator.
+**(a) Establishment** The Secretary shall construct and operate a Facility for Rare Isotope Beams.
 The Secretary shall commence construction no later than September 30, 2008.

 **(b) Authorization of appropriations** There are authorized to be appropriated to the Secretary such sums as may be necessary to carry out this section.
-The Secretary shall not spend more than $1,100,000,000 in Federal funds for all activities associated with the Rare Isotope Accelerator, prior to operation of the Accelerator.
+The Secretary shall not spend more than $1,100,000,000 in Federal funds for all activities associated with the Facility for Rare Isotope Beams, prior to operation of the Accelerator.

+### Statutory Notes

+#### Amendments
+2018—Pub.
+L. 115–246, substituted “Facility for Rare Isotope Beams” for “Rare Isotope Accelerator” in section catchline and in subsecs. (a) and (b).

 <a id="section-16325"></a>